-Base-calling involves evaluating the raw intensity values for each fluorophore and comparing them to determine which base is actually present at a give position during a cycle.
-To call bases on the Illumina or SOLiD platform, the positions of clusters need to be identified during the first few cycles.
+Base-calling involves evaluating the raw intensity values for each fluorophore and comparing them to determine which base is actually present at a given position during a cycle.
+To call bases on the Illumina platform, the positions of clusters need to be identified during the first few cycles.
 This is because they are formed in random positions on the flowcell as the annealing process is stochastic.
-This is in contrast to the 454 system where the position of each cluster is defined by steel plate with pico-litre sized holes in which the reaction takes place.
+This is in contrast to the 454 system where the position of each cluster is defined by steel plate with picolitre sized holes in which the reaction takes place.